The Price of Fuel

-The graphics below explain the costs that make up the price of a litre of unleaded at 132.9p and a litre of diesel at 137.9p so you can see who’s getting the biggest slice of the petrol pie:
+The animation video below explain the costs that make up an example prices of a litre of fuel at one pound (GBP), so you can see who gets the biggest slice of the petrol pie:

 The reason for their low percentage because there is little room for margins as the price of fuel is already so expensive before it reaches the retailer.
 The competitive nature of the petrol stations to have the lowest price is also an important factor in the money they make from the price of a litre.